 where $\Theta(x)$ is the Heaviside step function.
-For type~I the inequality $\beta_{\min}<\beta_{\max}$ is automatically satisfied.
-For type~II it imposes $\beta_{\cau}(\nu_{\max})<2{R_{\src}}/{\DOS}$, which sets an additional upper bound on $\DOS$.
-Since in practical surveys $R_{\src} \ll Z$, the effective upper limit of the $\DOS$ integral is much smaller than $Z$, implying that the type~II event yield is far below the type~I yield.
-Accordingly, we focus on type~I in the remainder of this section.
+For type~I, the inequality $\beta_{\min}<\beta_{\max}$ is automatically satisfied.
+For type~II, this inequality imposes $\betacau(\nu_{\max})<2{R_{\src}}/{\DOS}$, which sets an additional upper bound on $\DOS$.
+In practical surveys $R_{\src}\ll Z$, so the effective type-II upper limit on $\DOS$ is much smaller than $Z$; the type-II yield is, therefore, far below type~I, and we focus on type~I below.